kubewarden/kubewarden-controller/rfc/0002-monitor-mode.md

 situation and let the administrator gain visibility before policies are truly enforced in the cluster.

-Introduce an audit mode in Kubewarden that acts in the following way:
+Introduce a monitor mode in Kubewarden that acts in the following way:

 1. Deploy policies without rejecting or mutating requests, so actions that would have been taken had the policy been active are logged.
-We will call this method "audit"  mode, because it lets the cluster operator understand if a policy in this mode would be rejecting requests that impact the regular functionality of the cluster.
+We will call this method "monitor"  mode, because it lets the cluster operator understand if a policy in this mode would be rejecting requests that impact the regular functionality of the cluster.